The Santa Clauses: Development

 In January 2022, it was announced that a limited series that would serve as a legacy-sequel to The Santa Clause films was in development, with Tim Allen reprising his role in addition to serving as executive producer.
 Initially given the working title of "The Clauses", the project was conceptualized with intent for a streaming release exclusive to Disney+.
 Jack Burditt serves as showrunner and executive producer, while Jason Winer is a director in addition to serving as an executive producer.

-According to Allen, “It originally had a lot of otherworldly characters, and ghosts, and goblins.
+According to Allen, "It originally had a lot of otherworldly characters, and ghosts, and goblins.
 I said no, this is Christ-mas.
 Its Christ-mas.
 It literally is a religious holiday.
-We don’t have to blow trumpets, but I do want you to acknowledge it.
-That’s what this is about.
-If you want to get into Santa Claus, you’re gonna have to go back to history, and it’s all about religion.”
+We don't have to blow trumpets, but I do want you to acknowledge it.
+That's what this is about.
+If you want to get into Santa Claus, you're gonna have to go back to history, and it's all about religion."
 On December 14, 2022, The Santa Clauses was renewed for a second season, with Tim Allen and Elizabeth Mitchell set to return.

 Casting

 Tim Allen and Elizabeth Mitchell were announced to be reprising their roles as Scott Calvin / Santa Claus and Carol Calvin / Mrs. Claus, respectively.
 In addition, Kal Penn joined the cast as a character named Simon Choski.
 Elizabeth Allen-Dick, Tim Allen's real life daughter, had been cast in her acting debut as Scott's daughter.
 Austin Kane, Rupali Redd and Devin Bright also joined the cast.
 Matilda Lawler joined the cast as a series regular.
 In late July 2022, it was confirmed that David Krumholtz would be reprising his role as Bernard, while the following month, Laura San Giacomo was announced to be portraying the Christmas Witch.
 On February 24, 2023, Eric Stonestreet joined the cast in undisclosed capacity while Marta Kessler was cast to guest star for the second season.
 Three days later, Gabriel Iglesias was cast as a series regular for the second season.
+On May 3, 2023, it was announced that Tracy Morgan was set to make a cameo and Stonestreet was cast as a series regular for the second season.